JuliaSmoothOptimizers/AdaptiveRegularization.jl/docs/src/benchmark.md

 length(cutest_problems) # number of problems
 ```

-We compare here ARCTR with `trunk` from [`JSOSolvers.jl`](https://github.com/JuliaSmoothOptimizers/JSOSolvers.jl/) on a subset of CUTEst problems.
+We compare here AdaptiveRegularization with `trunk` from [`JSOSolvers.jl`](https://github.com/JuliaSmoothOptimizers/JSOSolvers.jl/) on a subset of CUTEst problems.

 ``` @example ex1
-using ARCTR, JSOSolvers
+using AdaptiveRegularization, JSOSolvers

 #Same time limit for all the solvers
 max_time = 1200. #20 minutes